Ankit-Anshu/stagepath/content/roadmaps/README.md

 ## Adding a new career roadmap

-If you're proposing a whole new career roadmap (not editing an existing one), open an issue first per [GOVERNANCE.md](../../GOVERNANCE.md#how-decisions-get-made) — it's a bigger content investment than a single resource or project, worth agreeing on scope before writing 5-10 stages of content.
+If you're proposing a whole new career roadmap (not editing an existing one), open an issue first as described in [CONTRIBUTING.md](../../CONTRIBUTING.md#adding-or-improving-a-roadmap).
+It is a bigger content investment than a single resource or project, so agree on scope before writing 5-10 stages.
 One more thing to update if you do: `src/pages/start.astro`'s "I'm not sure" quiz hardcodes a small map of roadmap id → interest weights (see the comment at the top of that file) — a new roadmap won't show up as a quiz result unless you add it there too.